opener-project/opener-project.github.com/source/_posts/2013-02-19-olery-announces-their-partnership-in-opener-february-2013.md

 layout: posts
 title: Olery announces their partnership in OpeNER, February 2013
 sidebar: posts
+excerpt: Olery announced their participation in the OpeNER project in their recent press release.

 ---
 Olery announced their participation in the OpeNER project in their recent press release.
 Here’s an excerpt from the press release: